Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Method

 During training, back propagation mechanism is adopted to update all trainable parameters.
-Because the main and auxiliary tasks share the representation, their gradients jointly act on the shared features, thereby capturing collaborative signals across ports, segments, and time, improving the joint modeling of future sailing durations and destination port vessel count.
-Note that the mask $\mathbf{M}_{t}^{(ij)}$ is applied consistently in both the loss and its gradients, so that only observed targets contribute to learning, preventing noise from missing values.
+Because the main and auxiliary tasks share the representation, their gradients jointly act on the shared features, thereby capturing collaborative signals, improving the joint modeling of future sailing durations and destination port vessel counts.
+Note that the mask $\mathbf{M}_{t}^{(ij)}$ is applied consistently in both the loss and its gradients, so that only observed sailing records contribute to learning, preventing noises from missing values.